triangletrianglesquareplusx/ds-ts-slots/README.md

 I thought I had a good idea with the notion that if you sum 1 five times and then module 5 == 0 then these are all the same numbers but that is not the case: )

+I think I got tangled in making sure everything is as abstract and generic as possible.

+Currently the task is solved for the basic winning conditions.

 ### Questions

 What if given the winning lines we get a slot spin where there are more than five 1s or more than five 2s?
 As far as I understand the rules we are anticipating that we there will never be more than 5?